wilgucki/php-csv/README.md

 #### Converters

-Sometimes data available in csv file need to be converterd into more suitable format, e.g. convert dates into Carbon objects.
+Sometimes data available in csv file need to be converted into more suitable format, e.g. convert dates into Carbon objects.
 Converters make this task much easier.
 All you need to do is to create converter object and specify the column you want to convert.